department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 - REC: Delete the text "from VBA" in the pension question (or if this must be kept in, write out "Veterans Beefits Administration") because it's confusing as is.
 - REC: Add more description to the "Aid and Attendance" and "Housebound allowance" pages and/or provide links to details because some Veterans don't know what they mean.

-### The landing page was very long to read on a phone, and difficult to find one of the two "Check our current income limits" links
+### The landing page was very long to read on a phone, and participants found it difficult to find one of the two "Check our current income limits" links
 The **landing page** in the prototype was a static version of the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) on which the only working links were two copies of "Check our current income limits".
 When the participant clicked on one of those two links, they saw the prototype screens for the income limits tool.

 Scrolling down this very long landing page on a phone took a while, especially for the 3 participants who were reading everything on that page.
 The two income limits links were several scroll distances down the page, and there was more to the page below these links.